-McAfee Internet Security 2014 Review: Internet Security Software
+McAfee All Access Multi-Device Internet Security 2015 Review: Internet Security Software

-[Editor's Note: McAfee is offering $45 off Internet Security to NextAdvisor visitors, no coupon code required.
+[Editor's Note: McAfee is offering $50 off its All Access software to NextAdvisor visitors, no coupon code required.
 Just follow any link to McAfee from NextAdvisor to receive the discount.]

 The home screen displays a color-coded bar at the top which tells you the current status of your computer.
 The rest of the screen is laid out with four large buttons (Virus and Spyware Protection, Web and Email Protection, McAfee Updates and Your Subscription) beside a row of 3 smaller buttons (Data Protection and Backup, PC and Home Network Tools and Parental Controls).
 The right sidebar includes links to Home, Navigation and Help as well as a box at the bottom that cycles through pertinent information from your latest scan.

 Though the new interface certainly offers better organization and usability, it can still be somewhat confusing to navigate to certain features.
 The Navigation page — which consists of links to every feature hidden within the button categories on the home page as well as a couple of random extras — seems unnecessary and just serves to highlight the confusion.

 McAfee's 2015 Internet security software is pretty much the same when it comes to features as previous years.
 Some features are fairly robust, such as the Parental Controls — which allow you to create a custom profile or use a standard setting based on age as well as set an Internet usage schedule — or the 2-way Firewall which provides powerful protection against viruses and malware.

 SiteAdvisor is also a nice feature for boosting browsing security.
 This browser application provides a color-coded rating of websites in the toolbar as well as beside links in search results pages that lets you know how safe it is before visiting.
 The extension is available for Microsoft Internet Explorer, Google Chrome and Mozilla Firefox.